FlexMeasures/flexmeasures/flexmeasures/data/Readme.md

 (Otherwise, pandas can get confused with daylight saving time.)

-Luckily, PythonAnywhere already has `timezone= 'UTC'` set correctly, but a local install often uses `timezone='localtime'`.
+Luckily, many web hosters already have `timezone= 'UTC'` set correctly by default, but local postgres installations often use `timezone='localtime'`.

+In any case, check both your local installation and the server, like this:

 Find the `postgres.conf` file.
 Mine is at `/etc/postgresql/9.6/main/postgresql.conf`.
 You can also type `SHOW config_file;` in a postgres console session (as superuser) to find the config file.